-I excitedly hung my camera around my neck as I hopped out of the vehicle and trod towards the main work hall of the Sagada Weaving complex only to be greeted by a “No Taking of Pictures” posted on the door.
+I excitedly hung my camera around my neck as I hopped out of the vehicle and trod toward the Sagada Weaving complex only to be greeted by a “No Taking of Pictures” sign posted on the door.
 Just when I was about to take my cam off and put it back to the bag, one of the ladies working there said that it was okay.
-We asked if we could take photos of them while they worked and she obliged and encouraged us to explore the other parts of the workplace.
+We asked if we could take photos of them while they worked; she obliged.
+She even encouraged us to explore the other parts of the workplace.
 From that moment on, I knew I would have fun inside the building.
 Warm hospitality always makes traveling a lot more enjoyable!

 But the highlight of our visit was our brief moment inside the work hall, where we witnessed the workers create colorful fabrics using wooden weaving looms.
 It was quite fantastic how complicated, painstaking and patience-testing the whole thing seemed to me.
 I even asked one of the women manipulating the threads manually if it was difficult what they were doing.
 She answered, “Hindi naman.”

 Watching the threads run and merge with others to create a sea of colors and a distinct pattern was astonishing to me as I had never seen anything like it before.
 While the weaving looms somewhat scared me a little bit when they moved, I couldn’t help imagining my finger getting cut as it gets caught between the twining threads like in the movie Wanted (starring James McAvoy and Angelina Jolie, I just have to say that ‘coz I love them).
 That’s what I get for watching too much gory films.